blay/blay.se/edgeryders.markdown

 > it real at the European level.

-Central to my survey of the mission reports and discussions on the Edgeryders platform has been the campaign ”We, the people”(“WE, THE PEOPLE | Edgeryders, Project Website,” n.d.), as it dealt directly with political participation.
+Central to my survey of the mission reports and discussions on the Edgeryders platform has been the campaign ’’We, the people’’(Edgeryders, n.d.), as it dealt directly with political participation.
 The campaign presents a picture of how young people are rejecting traditional political participation:

 > What is alarming for scholars and democracy advocates is that
 > participation is no longer a natural result of stepping into
 > adulthood, of taking up responsibilities, paying taxes etc, as it used
 > to be.
 >
-> (“WE, THE PEOPLE | Edgeryders, Project Website,” n.d.)
+> (Edgeryders, n.d.)

 However, the campaign asks:

 > The question is: to what extent they are disengaged?
 Or rather they
 > are engaged differently?
 >
-> (“WE, THE PEOPLE | Edgeryders, Project Website,” n.d.)
+> (Edgeryders, n.d.)

 It then proceeds to suggest that the latter is true, citing examples such as *the arab spring*, *Los Indignados* and the *Occupy protests*.